huyhoang8398/blog/content/posts/concurrency-in-go/index.md

 ```
 Since we've created this function inline so that we have access to that `wg` variable which is convenient and `Done` literally just decrement the counter by one.

-So all we have so far is a counter of how many go routines are running, the useful now is to call `wait` at the end of the main function, this will block untile the counter is zero so any go routine haven't finished it will wait.
+So all we have so far is a counter of how many go routines are running, the useful now is to call `wait` at the end of the main function, this will block until the counter is zero so any go routine haven't finished it will wait.

 **Final example**
 ```Go